How to open a bank account that no creditor can touch

 We provide a complete guide to Florida asset protection law.

-Bank Account Garnishment Procedures
+Bank Account Garnishment Laws

-Defenses to Bank Garnishment
+Defenses to Bank Account Garnishments

 Florida debtors can protect money in their bank accounts from garnishment by taking advantage of the state’s exemptions and garnishment procedures.
 Florida courts have consistently held that money distributed to a debtor from an exempt source retains its exemption after the exempt money is deposited in a bank account.